UoB-HPC/opencl-training-code/README.md

 - [ ] Remove Bandwidth measurement if test fails
 - [ ] Add note about work-group size on OS X CPU
 - [ ] Fix potential issue with -framework SDL2 in Makefiles?
+- [ ] Add conditional recompile in Makefiles